 Talk to your doctor to learn if any medications you’re taking might cause problems.

-With some solid preparation, good choices and patience, lupus patients can enjoy spring & summer as well as anyone else.
+With some solid preparation, good choices and patience, lupus patients can enjoy spring and summer as well as anyone else.